• Skip to primary navigation

 Check the Results

-If necessary, apply an additional layer for added reinforcement.
-This step ensures the fabric is adequately protected and ready for use in sewing or crafting projects.
+Once dry, inspect the fabric edge for a clear, flexible coating.
+If necessary, apply another layer for extra reinforcement.
+This ensures the fabric is well-protected and ready for future sewing or crafting.

 Clean the Applicator Tip